venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/invoke-functions-and-procedures-in-oracle-database-using-the-wcf-service-model.md

 ## Invoking Functions and Procedures
  To invoke a function or a procedure by using a WCF client, perform the following steps.

 1. Generate a WCF client class for the target function, procedure, or package.
 This class should contain methods for the operations that you will invoke on the target artifact.

    > [!NOTE]
-    >  In the [!INCLUDE[addadapterservreflong](../../includes/addadapterservreflong-md.md)], overloaded functions and procedures appear in the **Available categories and operations** box as [NAME].1, [NAME].2, [NAME].3, and so on, where [NAME] is the name of the overloaded artifact and the numeric value is the overload ID on the Oracle database.
+   >  In the [!INCLUDE [addadapterservreflong](../../includes/addadapterservreflong-md.md)], overloaded functions and procedures appear in the <strong>Available categories and operations</strong> box as [NAME].1, [NAME].2, [NAME].3, and so on, where [NAME] is the name of the overloaded artifact and the numeric value is the overload ID on the Oracle database.

 2. Create an instance of the WCF client class and call its methods to invoke the function or procedure.

- For more detailed information about how to create a WCF client class and invoke operations on the [!INCLUDE[adapteroracle_short](../../includes/adapteroracle-short-md.md)], see [Overview of the WCF Service Model with the Oracle Database Adapter](../../adapters-and-accelerators/adapter-oracle-database/overview-of-the-wcf-service-model-with-the-oracle-database-adapter.md).
+   For more detailed information about how to create a WCF client class and invoke operations on the [!INCLUDE [adapteroracle_short](../../includes/adapteroracle-short-md.md)], see [Overview of the WCF Service Model with the Oracle Database Adapter](../../adapters-and-accelerators/adapter-oracle-database/overview-of-the-wcf-service-model-with-the-oracle-database-adapter.md).

- The [!INCLUDE[adapteroracle_short](../../includes/adapteroracle-short-md.md)] executes each operation inside of a transaction on the Oracle database.
+   The [!INCLUDE [adapteroracle_short](../../includes/adapteroracle-short-md.md)] executes each operation inside of a transaction on the Oracle database.

 > [!IMPORTANT]
 >  The classes that represent REF CURSOR and RECORD type parameters or return values in functions or procedures (and packages) are declared in a unique namespace for each function or procedure.
 This means, for example, that a PACKAGE REF CURSOR type that is used as a return value in two different functions will be declared in a unique namespace for each WCF client method.
 You must either declare separate variables to hold these different return values or appropriately cast the variable when you invoke one of the WCF client methods.